Vanvians/To-Do-CLI/README.md

 # To-Do-CLI

+Allows users to:
+-Add tasks by category
+-View tasks by category
+-Mark tasks as completed
+-Set due date on tasks
+-Delete tasks
+-Assign priority level for tasks
-Allows users to add tasks, view tasks, delete tasks and save tasks to  a file.
+-Save tasks to a JSON file.